 From buzzword to boardroom directives is one of the most complicated strategies to execute.
 Where do you start?
 How does mobile fit in your strategy?
 Are your systems ready to meet the demands of today’s customers?
 Well, explore why omnichannel is at the top of every e-commerce retailers list of priorities, including a discussion of best practices, upcoming technologies, and new trends.

 Please check back or subscribe to our mailing list for updates to the program.

-Now is the time to get a jump on opportunities for both Fashion Digital New York this fall and for Fashion Digital Los Angeles in 2014!
+Reach out to discuss a speaking, sponsorship, or media partner relationship with Fashion Digital Los Angeles.
 Powerful opportunities abound to get your firm front and center in the minds of the people you are trying to reach.

 Sponsorship & Exhibiting